-For detailed information regarding winter wheat variety performance please visit www.coolbean.info for results of the 2018 WI Winter Wheat Performance Test.
+For detailed information regarding winter wheat variety performance please visit www.coolbean.info for results of the 2020 WI Winter Wheat Performance Test.

-Plant New Seed in 2018
+Plant New Seed in 2020

-• To maximize wheat yields in 2019, it is imperative that growers plant certified or private (professionally prepared) seed that is true to variety, clean, and has a high germination percentage (>85%).
+To maximize wheat yields in 2020, it is imperative that growers plant certified or private (professionally prepared) seed that is true to variety, clean, and has a high germination percentage (>85%).

-- Some wheat fields received a glyphosate application as a harvest-aid in 2018.
-Do NOT save seed from those fields as germination rate can be adversely affected.
+Do NOT save seed from fields that received a glyphosate harvest aid application as germination rate can be adversely affected.

-- Some WI wheat fields experienced Fusarium
+Some WI wheat fields experienced Fusarium

-Head Blight (FHB), also known as scab in 2018.
+Head Blight (FHB), also known as scab in 2020.

 Kernels from heads infected with scab may be

 shriveled or shrunken and lightweight.
 Some

 kernels may have a pink to red discoloration

 (Image 1).
 Others may be bleached or white in

 color.